rajen-shres/cobalt/docs/cobalt/design_overview.rst

-botocore                            1.15.39                             AWS API geopy                               2.0.0                               Lat and Lon finder essential-generators                0.9.2                               Generating test data
+botocore                            1.15.39                             AWS API geopy                               2.0.0                               Lat and Lon finder essential-generators                0.9.2                               Generating test data django-otp                          1.1.1                               2FA for Django Admin pages qrcode                              7.3.1                               QR Codes for Django OTP django-loginas                      0.3.10                              Allow admins to login as a user django-ninja                        0.16.1                              API development
 =======================             =============================       ========================================================

 Current Server-side Banned Technology Stack
 ===========================================

 =======================             =============================       =======================================================================
-Technology                          Version                             Purpose
+Technology                          Purpose                             Ban Reason
 =======================             =============================       =======================================================================
-django-rest-framework               Build APIs in Django                DRF is excellent technology but we don’t currently have a need for it. celery                              asynchronous task management        Too complicated for our needs.
+django-rest-framework               Build APIs in Django                DRF is widely used but is quite bloated and Django Ninja is much easier to use celery                              asynchronous task management        Too complicated for our needs.
 Use simple threads or cron instead.
 =======================             =============================       =======================================================================